EthanKB1/Security-Testing/Portfolio1.md

 For this bit, I need to try and find the words list folder. to find this folder you need to go to ```usr/share/wordlists/```

-I wont be able to continue with this attack as I appear to be missing a folder called "seclists" which is under "wordlist".
+I won't be able to continue with this attack as I appear to be missing a folder called "seclists" which is under "wordlist".

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/c4df5247-a710-4dbf-8b9d-7a3b941a7196)